o1-labs/proof-systems-vendors/serde_with/src/guide/serde_as.md

 }
 ```

-The main advantage is that you can compose `serde_as` stuff, which is impossible with the `with` annotation.
+The main advantage is that you can compose `serde_as` stuff, which is impossible with the with-annotation.
 For example, the `mime` field from above could be nested in one or more data structures:

 ```rust